medavox/distribackup/docs/Design Document.md

 day out) belonging to one participant.
 "Pushing" this spoke's updates is sharing this data collection with viewers.

-Downside is, the system isn't as decentralised; we rely on a central mirror
+Downside is, the system isn't as decentralised; we rely on a central Publisher

 ##ALERT: Rsync is complex (and possibly unnecessary)
 if we are only supporting 1-way sync, then (ignoring user intervention for now) we always know the